How CREO Snapped Funding From Top League Investors

 You're reading Entrepreneur India, an international franchise of Entrepreneur Media.

-Days after CREO launched its Android based Operating System FUEL OS which, powers a top of the line smartphone Mark 1, Entrepreneur Media spoke to Co-founder and CEO Sai Srinivas on how his team and product amassed the attention of top league investors.
+Days after CREO launched its Android based Operating System FUEL OS that powers a topoftheline smartphone Mark 1, Entrepreneur Media spoke to Co- Founder and CEO Sai Srinivas on how his team and product amassed the attention of top league investors.
 CREO’s in-house developed hardware and software, together boast of a new phone, every month experience.

 Bengaluru-based CREO is backed by a handsome pack of investors which includes Sequoia Capital, Beenext Ventures, Snapdeal’s Anand Chandrasekaran. and India Quotient.
 Formerly known as Mango Man Consumer Electronics Pvt.
 Ltd., CREO’s first product offering was Teewe – an HDMI media streaming device.